-We walked through a gate topped by a statue of St Michael and down the path into a small garden with a well.
+The road was deserted, and spring flowers were growing everywhere.
+The church was on the side of a spectacular valley, but what really caught my attention was the large (empty) car park and the rows of amphitheatre style seating.
+I walked through a gate topped by a statue of St Michael and down the path into a small garden with a well.
 The custodian of the church was sitting on a seat at the entrance to a large cave.
-He woke with a start as we approached: clearly he was not expecting many visitors that day!
+He woke with a start as I approached: clearly he was not expecting many visitors that day!

 The Cult of Saint Michael

 The church, and the main altar, are dedicated to the Archangel Michael.
-The cult of St Michael spread across the Gargano Peninsula in the 5th century, and several churches in the region were founded in his name (most famously the Sanctuary at Monte Sant’Angelo, which we had visited the previous day).
+The cult of St Michael spread across the Gargano Peninsula in the 5th century, and several churches in the region were founded in his name (most famously the Sanctuary at Monte Sant’Angelo).

 There are various legends associated with the Grotto at Cagnano.
-The cave was probably inhabited since paleolithic times but it later became a church, the story being that St Michael descended from heaven and entered the cave on a horse.
-This led to it becoming a place of pilgrimage and it is said that St Francis of Assisi made the journey here.
-We spotted an “ex voto” (a carving made by an ancient pilgrim) on the floor.
+The cave was probably inhabited since paleolithic times and it was later used by pagan cults.
+The story is that St Michael descended from heaven and ordered the founding of a church on this site.
+It became a place of pilgrimage and it is said that St Francis of Assisi made the journey here.
+I spotted an “ex voto” (a carving made by an ancient pilgrim) on the floor.